History of the Philadelphia Eagles: 1981–1985

 The Eagles got off to a great start in the 1981 season, winning their first six games.
 They eventually ended up 10–6 and earned a wild card berth.
 However, they were unable to repeat as NFC champs when they were knocked out in the wild card round by the New York Giants, 27–21.
-After the Eagles finished 3–6 in the strike-shortened 1982 season, Vermeil quit the team, citing "burnout."
+After the Eagles finished 3–6 in the strike-shortened 1982 season, Vermeil quit the team, citing "burnout".
 He was replaced by defensive coordinator Marion Campbell, aka "the Swamp Fox".
 Campbell had helped to popularize the "bend-don't-break" defensive strategy in the 1970s.
-Under Campbell, however, the team struggled, although his stewardship was notable in that it saw the arrival of two all-time football greats; defensive end Reggie White and quarterback Randall Cunningham.
+Under him, however, the team struggled, although his stewardship was notable in that it saw the arrival of two all-time football greats; defensive end Reggie White and quarterback Randall Cunningham.
 The 1983–85 seasons would see the Eagles go 5–11, 6–9–1, and 7–9, respectively, and Marion Campbell was fired after week 16 and replaced by assistant head coach/defensive backs coach Fred Bruney for the last game of the season of 1985.
 That same year, Tose was forced to sell the Eagles to Norman Braman and Ed Leibowitz, highly successful automobile dealers from Florida, for a reported $65 million (equal to $154,515,780 today) to pay off his more than $25 million (equal to $59,429,146 today) in gambling debts at Atlantic City casinos.

 1986–1988

-Campbell's reign of error ended in 1986, when Buddy Ryan was named head coach.
+Campbell's reign ended in 1986, when Buddy Ryan was named head coach.
 Immediately infusing the team with his tough, hard-as-nails attitude, the Eagles quickly became known for their tough defense and tougher personalities.
 Ryan began rejuvenating the team by releasing several aging players, including Ron Jaworski.
 Randall Cunningham took his place, and despite a 5–10–1 season, he began showing considerable promise.
 1987 saw another strike, reducing the season by one game.
 The substitutes who were filling in for the strikers turned in a poor performance, being crushed 41–22 by the Dallas Cowboys.
 After the strike ended, the regular Eagles team won a 37–20 revenge game against Dallas.
 The season record was 7–8, three games having been played by substitutes.
 The Eagles would reach the playoffs in 1988, but lost to the Chicago Bears 20–12 in what became known as the "Fog Bowl", due to the weather conditions during the game.